mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/collaboration-channels.md

 ### 1.2 How Can Stakeholders Get Involved via the Mendix IDE?

-Developers are usually found working on stories in an active sprint.
-In [Mendix Studio Pro](app-development#studio-pro) the active stories are displayed right inside the IDE.
+Developers are usually found working on stories in an active Sprint.
+In [Mendix Studio Pro](app-development#studio-pro), the active stories are displayed right inside the IDE.
 Developers can mark stories as complete when committing their changes.

-Communication between different developers in the development team is integrated in the IDE too.
-For instance, in [Mendix Studio](app-development#studio), team conversations are available in a side panel showing the Buzz feed.
+Communication between the developers on a development team is also integrated into the IDE.
+For instance, in [Mendix Studio](app-development#studio), team conversations are available in a side panel showing the [Buzz](https://docs.mendix.com/developerportal/collaborate/buzz).
 This enables in-context collaborative modeling, ruling out any room for misinterpretation of comments made, as shown here:

 <video controls src="attachments/buzz-in.mp4">VIDEO</video>